Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Problem Background

 \subsection{Commuter Departure and Return Patterns}

 The travel behaviors of EV users and the precision of the probability distribution models that describe these behaviors are pivotal in forecasting the charging demands placed on the power grid.
-Traditional optimization-based coordination models for EV charging, as discussed in \cite{dominguez2023single,nazari2020electric, quiros2015control, xu2015hierarchical}, often fail to adequately consider the real-world connection and disconnection times that reflect the convenience preferences of EV owners.
-This gap can result in scenarios where EV owners are unable to charge their vehicles at the suggested times or opt to charge during peak demand hours due to personal energy needs.
+Traditional optimization-based coordination models for EV charging, as discussed in \cite{aliasghari2020risk, nikkhah2020stochastic, geng2021coordinated, ali2019voltage,mulenga2021adapted,najafi2021optimal,dominguez2023single,nazari2020electric, quiros2015control, xu2015hierarchical}, attempted to capture such individual commuting attributes in their models by either making uniform static assumptions or using the most likely statistical parameters.
+However, they often fail to adequately consider the real-world connection and disconnection times that reflect the convenience/preferences of EV owners.
+This gap can result in scenarios where \textit{EV owners are unable to charge their vehicles at the suggested times} or \textit{opt to charge during peak demand hours due to personal energy needs}.
 Such misalignments introduce uncertainties regarding the effectiveness of coordination schemes in preventing grid overloads as EV adoption increases.

-To enhance the accuracy of the proposed scheme, real-world travel pattern data is incorporated from the National Household Travel Survey (NHTS) \cite{NHTS}.
+To enhance accuracy of the proposed scheme, real-world travel pattern data is incorporated from the National Household Travel Survey (NHTS) \cite{NHTS}.
 The NHTS provides detailed travel data for each vehicle, including trip start and end times, driving duration, distance, and parking duration.
-Additionally, it offers demographic information about the vehicle owners, such as age, gender, education, and income, enabling a nuanced analysis of travel behaviors across different user profiles.
-Prior research has already demonstrated that demographic factors such as age, education, and income significantly influence daily travel and energy consumption patterns \cite{zhang2020daily}.
-Therefore, use of the NHTS dataset is critical in ensuring the realism of the study.
+Additionally, it offers demographic information about vehicle owners, such as age, gender, education, and income, enabling a nuanced analysis of travel behaviors across different user profiles.
+Prior research has demonstrated that demographic factors such as age, education, and income significantly influence daily travel and energy consumption patterns \cite{zhang2020daily}.
+Therefore, use of the NHTS dataset is critical in ensuring realism of the study.